 As far as I can remember I think we have had several grabbers floating around the house for my elderly mom’s use.
 They are just so practical, and make so many tasks easier, while also eliminating a lot of reaching forwards which can lead to nasty falls.

-Does Medicare cover grabbers ?
-Medicare Part B does not cover grabbers for use in the home.
-Medicare does not consider grabbers to be “medically necessary”.
+Original Medicare Part B does not cover grabbers for use in the home as they are not considered to be “medically necessary”.
 Other programs such as Medicaid, non-Medicaid State Financial Assistance Programs and Assistive Technology Projects may pay for grabbers, if you are eligible.

 There are two things that you have to take into account if an item is going to qualify for coverage by Medicare, apart from you needing to be enrolled in Medicare in the first place –

 - is your item in the category of equipment covered by Medicare – Durable Medical Equipment ?

 - is the item “medically necessary” in your case ? – only a Medicare-enrolled doctor can decide this by following the Medicare Part B guidelines

 And don’t forget this is only for items which are to be used primarily in the home.